liammills/Rechargd/README.md

 ![Rechargd architecture diagram](/images/architecture-diagram.png)

-This solution is a full sharing platform app - including payment and messaging integration.
+This solution is an all-in-one sharing platform, built on a react native front end and node back end, and integrating Google Maps, Auth0, Stripe and Twilio.
+It is hosted on the IBM Cloud.

 1. The user launches the mobile app and can either list their station or rent out a station.
 1. The user can either search their nearby vicinity, a specific location or en route to a location for charging stations.
 Furthermore, when listing stations they can be geocoded and reverse geocoded as needed.